CMAD: Cooperative Multi-Agent Diffusion via Stochastic Optimal Control: Conclusion and Future Work

 \section{Conclusion and Future Work}

-This work introduces a novel multi-agent framework for compositional generation of multiple pre-trained diffusion models.
-Our initial experiments on compositional generation for MNIST digits show that this framework provides control even if the target task cannot be explicitly written as an algebraic composition (e.g., geometric average, product of experts) of the marginals of the pretrained diffusion models.
+This work introduces a novel multi-agent framework for composing multiple pre-trained diffusion models, showcased on MNIST digit generation.
 In future work, we want to scale this framework to more challenging, high dimensional applications.
 This requires extending common path-wise gradient estimators \citep{clark2023directly,schulman2017proximal} or techniques such as adjoint matching \citep{domingo2024adjoint} to our setting.
 Our numerical results in \cref{sec:exps} show that the control-wise update is able to optimise the SOC objective.
 We want to study under which conditions the control-wise update actually leads to a provable convergent algorithm.
 Further, we want to expand the connection to differential games and fictitious-play dynamics \citep{hu2019deep}.
 Finally, it would be interesting to investigate settings in which the aggregation operator is itself parametrised and learned jointly with the control.